ikramikram2020/simple_shell/README.md

 ### Important Reminder ❗
 Before diving into the project, make sure to review the [project framework](https://intranet.alxswe.com/concepts/559).
 Pay close attention to the rules, especially the prohibition against looking at other people's code.

-### Learning Approach 🧠
-In the context of learning, remember:
-- **NEVER** copy code or look at solutions.
-- Always write code alone from scratch after seeking help to ensure understanding.
-- Do not share or use resources that provide step-by-step solution
 ### Project Specifics 📖
 The Simple Shell project involves creating a UNIX command-line interpreter.
 Here are some key points: